LightAndLight/laurel/README.md

 Goals:

-* Syntax that's closer to the monadic semantics of relations
+* Syntax that makes monadic semantics more apparent

   Multisets and lists are two data structures commonly manipulated in query languages such as SQL.
 These collection types are inherently monadic but SQL obscures this.